natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 };
 ```

-{{< sidenote >}}
-The integer sizes in this struct are larger than needed.
-I could repack the data
+Note that the integer sizes in this struct are larger than needed.
+I could
-to align with the exact integer sizes used for the type and ID, but that doesn't
+repack the data to align with the exact integer sizes used for the type and ID,
-matter for this description.
+but that doesn't matter for this description.
-{{</ sidenote >}}

 This made it trivial to iterate over the resources stored in the data file to
 find any resource given a type and ID.
 Now that I could read the data it was